glasskube/gitops-template/README.md

 ## Managing your cluster

-Both CLI and UI offer features to manage your cluster following GitOps best practices: The relevant CLI commands offer the flags `--dry-run` and `-o yaml`.
-The UI, when installed with the above `glasskube bootstrap gitops` command, will also output the `yaml` objects which you can copy to use in your git repo, instead of applying your changes directly.
+Both CLI and UI offer features to manage your cluster according to GitOps best practices: CLI commands include `--dry-run` and `-o yaml` flags.
+The UI, when installed with the above `glasskube bootstrap git` command, will also output the `yaml` objects which you can copy to use in your git repo, instead of applying your changes directly.

 ### Installing packages